Sign In Register

 Healthcare Facilities682

-Ross has an average annual temperature of 67°F (20°C).
+Ross enjoys a temperate climate with an average annual temperature of 67°F (20°C).
 Winters average 47°F in January while summers reach 86°F in July.
-Annual precipitation is 36.4 inches.
-The area enjoys 303 sunny days per year.
+The area gets 303 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 36.4 inches.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 572 feet.

 Temperature